rabiddoughnuts/TeamProject7/MeetingMinutes/Week1/Sep03.md

 ## Attendees
 People who attended:
-- Reese Hatfield - setup website backend, configured vite for AWS hosting
+- Reese - Setup website backend, configured vite for AWS hosting
-- Brandon - work on setting up Apache for server hosting
+- Brandon - Work on setting up Apache for server hosting
-- Nathan - learning and configuring wenet and docker
+- Nathan - Learning and configuring wenet
-- Zack - research on openSSL configuration for https and generate self signed cert for apache
+- Zack - Research on openSSL configuration for https and generate self signed cert for apache
-- Muhammed - finalized setting up raspbin on SD card used for the pi and researched wenet software modules.
+- Muhammed - Finalized setting up raspbin on SD card used for the pi and researched wenet software modules.
 ## Agenda Items